Liburnian language

-The language spoken by the Liburnians in classical times is basically unattested and unclassified.
-It is reckoned as an Indo-European language with a significant proportion of the Pre-Indo-European elements from the wider area of the ancient Mediterranean.
-Due to the paucity of evidence, the very existence of a distinct 'Liburnian language' must be considered hypothetical at this point.
+The Liburnian language is an unclassified and unattested language spoken by the ancient Liburnians in Late antiquity.
+Assumed to have been an Indo-European language with a significant proportion of the Pre-Indo-European elements from the wider area of the ancient Mediterranean.

+Due to the paucity of evidence, the very existence of a distinct 'Liburnian language' is hypothetical and its genealogical relation to surrounding ancient Celtic, Etruscan, Italic and Illyrian languages is entirely speculative.

 Classification

 No writings in Liburnian are known.
 The only presumed Liburnian linguistic remains are Liburnian toponyms and some family and personal names in Liburnia presumed to be native to the area, in Latinized form from the 1st century AD.
 Smaller differences found in the archaeological material of narrower regions in Liburnia are in a certain measure reflected also in these scarce linguistic remains.
 This has caused much speculation about the language but no certainty.

 Features shared by Liburnian and other languages have been noted in Liburnian language remains, names and toponyms, dating from between the Iron Age and the beginning of the Common Era.
 These are insufficient for a precise linguistic classification, other than a general indication that they have an Indo-European basis, but also may incorporate significant elements from Pre-Indo-European languages.
 This also appears to be the case in their social relations, and such phenomena are likely related to their separate cultural development, physical isolation and mixed ethnic origins.

 Following studies of the onomastics of the Roman province of Dalmatia, Géza Alföldy has suggested that the Liburni and Histri belonged to the Venetic language area.
 In particular, some Liburnian anthroponyms show strong Venetic affinities, a few similar names and common roots, such as Vols-, Volt-, and Host- (< PIE *ghos-ti- 'stranger, guest, host').
 Liburnian and Venetic names sometimes also share suffixes in common, such as -icus and -ocus.

 Jürgen Untermann, who has focused on Liburnian and Venetic onomastics, considers that only the Liburnians at the north-eastern Istrian coast were strongly Venetic.
 Untermann has suggested three groups of Liburnian names: one structurally similar to those of the Veneti and Histri; another linked to the Dalmatae, Iapodes and other Illyrians on the mainland to the south of the Liburnians, and a third group of names that were common throughout Liburnian territory, and lacked any relation to those of their neighbors.